 If you do not feel like walking, board the hop-on hop-off buses or simply catch the metro.
 Milan has the largest metro network in Italy which means there is always a metro station near to where you want to go.
 Finding a restaurant to your taste is no problem as there are 6,000(!) places in Milan where you can eat the most delicious meals.
 Head to the Navigli district and you are sure to find something to your taste and liking: from vegan Indian to an Argentinian steakhouse.
 Enjoy your meal al fresco with canal view.
 Afterwards enjoy Milan nightlife until early morning.
 Milan is also very suitable for a day trip from other destinations in northern Italy such as Lake Garda, Lake Como and Lake Maggiore.
 They are not too far from Milan and public transport connections and roads are excellent.

-City Passes and Day cards for Milan
+City Passes and Cards for Milan

 Purchase a Milan city pass if you want to enjoy Milan hassle-free and save money.
 These passes allow you free entry to the most important attractions and museums in Milan.
 They are often cheaper than buying single tickets for each attraction and museum besides these passes allow you fast-track entry.
 This way you avoid the long waiting lines at Milan Cathedral, The Last Supper and the San Siro football stadium.
 The Milan Pass also includes public transport or the hop-on hop-off bus.
 The choice is yours purchase either the Milan Pass or the Milan City Pass.
 Both are easily booked online in advance.
-The Garda Lake Day Pass is ideal for a day trip to Milan from your campsite, hotel or holiday home on Lake Garda.

 Milan passes compared: